 By default, all your numbers are selected to trigger CSAT surveys to customers.
 To remove a number from the Enabled Phone Numbers list, simply select the number(s) and then click the arrow right to move it to the list of Disabled numbers, or simply drag & drop the selection:

 This option can also be changed in the numbers settings by following the instructions here.

-- Customize the CSAT Survey message text callers will receive:
+- Customize the Default CSAT Survey Messages callers will receive:

 Note: It is necessary to respect the score range from 1 to 5.
 Also, including instructions to opt-out is a legal requirement for automated SMS in many countries.
 We advise you to consult your legal department regarding this matter.

-This survey text will be applied to all phone numbers, unless a customized text survey is defined at a phone level.
+This survey texts will be applied to all phone numbers, unless a customized text survey message is defined at a phone level.
 To customize a different CSAT message per number, follow the instructions here.